tom2o17/AssemblyERC20/README.md

 This repository serves as a learning resource, for developers wishing to learn more about inline assembly.

 <br>
 Note: no "variables" are decleared w/n the contract.
-For information as to what slots are occupied for storage please reference the variable map inclided at the top of the main contract.
+For information as to what slots are occupied for storage please reference the variable map at the top of the contract.
 <br></br>

 <h2>Installing Dependencies</h2>